Skip to main content

 Having walked your dog, and especially in winter, the chances are they’ll be muddy when you return to your holiday cottages.

-Check out the photos of a property: Are the floors carpeted or are there some that are tiled, wooden or flagstoned?
+Check out the photos of the property.
+Are the floors carpeted, or are some tiled, wooden, or flagstoned?

-These floors are much more easily cleaned than carpets and make life a lot stress stressful.
+These floors are much more easily cleaned than carpets, making life more stressful.

-A lot of pet-friendly rentals will provide facilities for washing off muddy paws outside - an external tap or a hosepipe perhaps.
-It's another question to ask the owner.
-They really won't mind if it demonstrates that you are a responsible dog owner.
+Many pet-friendly rentals will provide facilities for washing off muddy paws outside—an external tap or a hosepipe, perhaps.
+This is another question to ask the owner or to include in the cottage’s Doggyfesto.
+They really won’t mind if it demonstrates that you are a responsible dog owner.

-Of course, some truly dog-friendly cottages will go the extra pampered mile to provide state-of-the-art dog-washing facilities.
-After all, you never know until you arrive that the local village fete is holding a dog show for non-pedigree dogs.
+Of course, some genuinely dog-friendly cottages will go the extra pampered mile to provide state-of-the-art dog-washing facilities.
+After all, you never know until you arrive that the local village fete is holding a dog show for non-pedigree dogs in which case it will come in handy.

 Dog-Friendly Beaches

 Every dog loves a good beach - even if that love stops short of the waves.
 However, not every beach will welcome a dog.
-Many may have seasonal restrictions if you're booking a coastal holiday cottage, Google dog-friendly beaches in the area beforehand so that you know just where you can let them run free on the sands.
+Many may have seasonal restrictions if you’re booking a coastal holiday cottage.
+Dog-friendly cottages will have already gone the extra yard and included lists of pet-friendly beaches in the Cottage Handbook.
+Google dog-friendly beaches in the area beforehand so you know where to let them run free on the sands.
+A helpful website is The Beach Guide’s page, which is for dog-friendly UK beaches.

 Your Responsibilities

 Just because a cottage welcomes pets, this doesn’t abdicate your responsibility as an owner.
-Being in frequent contact with owners ourselves, we also know what they expect from you as a responsible dog owner!
-So, for example, please try and keep your pooch from… well… pooping where it shouldn’t in the cottage; this, apart from being unsanitary, will also leave lovely yellow patches of dead grass and generally look unpleasant.
-Do make sure that you clear up the garden before you leave.
+Being in frequent contact with owners, we also know what they expect from you as a responsible dog owner!
+So, for example, please try and keep Towser from… well, pooping where he shouldn’t in the cottage; or the front garden as this, apart from being unsanitary, will also leave lovely yellow patches on the lawn and generally look unpleasant.
+They aren’t the kind of thing your next guests will want to see just as they arrive.
+Do make sure that you clear up the garden before you leave - even if you have requested them to do so in your terms and conditions

-Don’t leave your dog alone in a strange cottage for hours at a time while you head for a ‘dogs-no‘-allowed’ beach ’or the day.
+Don’t leave your dog alone in a strange cottage for hours at a time (if at all) while you head for a ‘dogs-no‘-allowed’ beach’ or the day.
 If your cottage owner has gone out of their way to help you with your pets, then please help them maintain the cottage in its beautiful state for the next guests.

-Don't forget that many country footpaths pass through fields with livestock.
-Make sure you take your dogs cannot slip their leads when sheep, cattle or ponies are loose in a field.
+Remember that many country footpaths pass through fields with livestock.
+Make sure you take your dogs cannot slip their leads when sheep, cattle, or ponies are loose in a field.

 And Finally...The Small Print!

-Most cottages happy to welcome pets will have some terms and conditions that apply.
-Make sure you know what you and your dog can and cannot do before signing on the dotted line to ensure happy holidays.
+Most cottages are happy to welcome pets and will have some terms and conditions that apply.
+Ensure you know what you and your dog can and cannot do before signing on the dotted line to ensure happy holidays.
+We used the term ‘Doggyfesto, because, as well as the ‘Do’s and Donts pet owners have to comply with, it’s good to begin it with a section that covers what you have done and will do to make a holiday just as memorable for a canine guest as well.

 Remember, if in doubt, just telephone or e-mail the cottage’s owner or manager.
-As well as earning you peace of mind before you book, it will help to persuade them that you really are the kind of responsible pet owner they are happy to welcome.
-Do your homework and enjoy memorable pet-friendly holidays.
+As well as earning you peace of mind before you book, it will help to persuade them that you are the kind of responsible pet owner they are happy to welcome.
+Do your homework, and you and your pet can enjoy memorable pet-friendly holidays.